The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.
+* Edge of Darkness on 1-2 targets.
+* Flood of Darkness on 3+ targets.

+### Level 60

+New action: Carve and Spit.
+This shares a cooldown with Abyssal Drain and deals high potency to a single target while also generating a small amount of mana.
+Abyssal Drain needs to hit four targets to beat the potency of Carve and Spit, but your primary concern when deciding between the two is whether you need the healing from Abyssal Drain or not.

+* Souleater combo on 1-2 targets.
+* Unleash on 3+ targets.
-* Edge of Darkness on 1 target.
+* Edge of Darkness on 1-2 targets.
-* Flood of Darkness on 2+ targets.
+* Flood of Darkness on 3+ targets.
+* Carve and Spit on 1-3 targets.
+* Abyssal Drain on 4+ targets or when healing is needed.

 ## Levels 61-70